 Summit Environmental Contractors is completing work for the Caltrans District 7 Trancas Creek Bridge Project.
-This includes removing and disposing of 1,500 tons of aerially contaminated lead, field testing and screening of disturbed soils, air monitoring, engineering support and site management.
+This includes removing and disposing of 230,000 gallons of contaminated liquid, air monitoring, engineering support, and site management.

 The existing 96-year-old, 85-foot wide, 90-foot-long concrete bridge, which was constructed in 1927 to span Trancas Creek on Pacific Coast Highway in Malibu, is being replaced with a new concrete bridge which will be 105 feet wide by 240 feet long.
 The new bridge will provide: